pzaino/thecrowler/CONTRIBUTING.md

 So, the CROWler supports both basically CI/CD and a more traditional release cycle.
 So users with complex environments can stick to a specific release until they are ready to move to the next one.
-While users with more DevOps orientated environments can use the main branch branch to test the latest stable changes which are continuously integrated and deployed.
+While users with more DevOps orientated environments can use the main branch to test the latest stable changes which are continuously integrated and deployed.

 When you work on a new feature you should create a new branch from the